dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 - so, how to fight back?

 - a digital "bill of rights"
+  - why? need to expand on these ideas before writing part 3

 ===========